Gibbs measures for geodesic flow on CAT(-1) spaces

 \subsection{Existence and uniqueness}

 The goal of this section is to prove Theorem \ref{thmx:existunique}.
-We will do this by showing the following. \begin{theorem} Let $m$ be a Gibbs measure on $GX_0$ associated to a pair of quasi-conformal measures $\mu$, $\mu^\iota$ of exponent $\sigma$ for $\varphi$.
+We do this by showing the following result. \begin{theorem} Suppose $\varphi$ is bounded, continuous, and satisfies the Bowen property.
+Let $m$ be a Gibbs state for $\varphi$ of exponent $\sigma \in \RR$, considered as a measure on $GX_0$.
 If $m$ is finite, then $\sigma = P(\varphi)$, and normalizing $m$ to be a probability measure, $m$ is the unique equilibrium state for $\varphi$. \end{theorem}

-From now on we fix quasi-conformal measures $\mu$, $\mu^\iota$ of exponent $\sigma$, assume that the associated Gibbs state $m$ is finite, and renormalize it to be a probability measure.
-Note that this implies that $m$ is ergodic by Lemma \ref{lem:finiteimplies}.
-Given a measure $\nu$ we will denote a disintegration for $\nu$ with respect to a measurable partition $\zeta$ by $(\nu_A)_{A \in \zeta}$.
-We note that it is not sufficient to only work with an abstractly provided family $(m_A)_{A \in \zeta}$ for $m$ because it would only be defined $m$-almost everywhere, and we need to compare $m$ with mutually singular measures $\nu$.
-Therefore it is crucial that the explicit reference measures $m^0_A$ are defined for \emph{any} appropriate $A$ inside an unstable set.
+We fix a Gibbs state $m$ for $\varphi$ of exponent $\sigma \in \RR$, assume that it is finite on $GX_0$, and normalize it to be a probability measure.
+The measure $m$ is conservative and it is thus ergodic by Lemma \ref{lem:finiteimplies}.